Practice Areas & Industries

 Health care is one of, it not the most, regulated industries in America.
 We help our clients stay in compliance with the ever-changing and ever-increasing maze of regulations that affect their business.
 Not only do we address their problems as they arise, but we also routinely advise clients of new and changing laws and regulations so they can make the necessary adjustments to their policies and procedures before the changes take effect.

-Lashly & Baer, P.C., regularly advises all types of providers on Medicare and Medicaid conditions of participation and billing regulations; the Stark Law and its exceptions; anti-kickback and its safe harbors; EMTALA, HIPAA and HITECH; and state licensing laws and regulations for hospitals, nursing homes, imaging centers and other health care facilities.
+Lashly & Baer, P.C., regularly advises all types of providers on Medicare and Medicaid conditions of participation and billing regulations; the Stark Law and its exceptions; anti-kickback and its safe harbors; EMTALA, HIPAA and HITECH, certificate of need appeals, and state licensing laws and regulations for hospitals, nursing homes, imaging centers and other health care facilities.
 We also advise health care professionals, including physicians, chiropractors, dentists, pharmacists, nurses and physician assistants.

 We represent our clients before many administrative agencies, including CMS, Office of Inspector General, MO HealthNet, Certificate of Need, Bureau of Health Facility Licensure, Board of Healing Arts, Nursing Board, Pharmacy Board, BNDD and DEA.